jupyterhub/jupyterhub/docs/source/networking-basics.md

 This section will help you with basic proxy and network configuration to:

 - set the proxy's IP address and port
-- set the proxy's REST API IP address and port
+- set the proxy's REST API URL
 - configure the Hub if the Proxy or Spawners are remote or isolated
+- set the `hub_connect_ip` which services will use to communicate with the hub

 ## Set the Proxy's IP address and port